Ram Kishore Vyas

-Pandit Ram Kishore Vyas was a freedom fighter and senior Indian National Congress leader from the state of Rajasthan before he died.
+Pandit Ram Kishore Vyas was a freedom fighter and senior Indian National Congress leader from Rajasthan.
 Born to Pandit Laduram on 23 May 1908 in Jaipur.
-He held various offices including Lt Governor of Pondicherry in 1980, Speaker of Rajasthan Legislative Assembly 1972-1977, Home Minister of Rajasthan, President of Rajasthan Pradesh Indian National Congress thrice.
+He held various offices including Lt Governor of Pondicherry in 1980 and 4th Speaker of Rajasthan Legislative Assembly from 1972 to 1977, Home Minister of Rajasthan, President of Rajasthan Pradesh Congress Committee thrice.

 He represented the Hawamahal and Chomu Rajasthan assembly constituencies twice each.

 He died of a heart attack on 16 April 1981 in Jaipur and was cremated with full state honours.
 Buta Singh, the Home Minister of India paid a floral tribute on behalf of Prime Minister Indira Gandhi.